Testing and fever clinics — coronavirus (COVID-19)

-Fever clinics are managed by Hospital and Health Services.
 View the Queensland Fever Clinic & Respiratory Clinics list to find your closest location, or contact your local hospital or call 13HEALTH (13 43 25 84).

 To support Queensland’s response to COVID-19, people who do not have adequate insurance coverage and are not eligible for Medicare will not be charged out of pocket expenses if they present to any Queensland Health facility for assessment in relation to COVID-19 infection.

 Testing for COVID-19 involves collecting nasal (inside your nose) or throat swabs, and/or sputum (mucus coughed up).
 These samples are then transferred to the nearest laboratory that is set up to test for COVID-19.